MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 :::image type="content" source="media/data-analysis-gl-entries.png" alt-text="Example of how to do data analysis on the G/L entries page." lightbox="media/data-analysis-gl-entries.png":::

 Similarly, using the *Open in Excel* feature, you can open a list page such as General Ledger Entries, Fixed assets Ledger Entries, Check Ledger Entries, or Bank Account Ledger Entries, optionally filter the list to a subset of the data, and then get the data in Excel.
-You can then do further analysis in Excel, using built-in tools such as
+You can then do further analysis in Excel, using built-in Excel functionality such as Analyze Data, What-If Analysis, or Forecast Sheet.

 :::image type="content" source="media/open-in-excel-gl-entries.png" alt-text="Example of how to do data analysis on the G/L entries data using Excel." lightbox="media/open-in-excel-gl-entries.png":::